mathesh-me/dsl-approach-jenkins-project/README.md

 ## Getting Started 🏁

-To get started, please follow the steps below:
+To get started, please follow the steps described below:

 | Step No | Document Link |
 | ------ | ------ |